 12 of 12

 Weather conditions can change very rapidly, and mild weather can turn stormy and cold, sometimes with little notice.
-Cats can die quickly of hypothermia when left outside, particularly at night.
+Cats can die quickly from hypothermia when left outside, particularly at night.

 Don't gamble with your cats' lives.
 Keep them safely indoors, no matter what the weather outside.